 The Chief Constable is charged with maintaining the King's Peace and directs and controls the Force's officers and staff.
-The Chief Constable is accountable to the Police and Crime Commissioner for Hampshire and must have regard to the Police and Crime Plan.
+The Chief Constable is accountable to the Police and Crime Plan.

 The core functions of the Commissioner (the 'PCC') for Hampshire and the Isle of Wight are to secure the maintenance of the police force for the area and to ensure that the police force is efficient and effective.
 Other key functions include: